 In addition to the above effort to assess our teaching of evolution as a central theme of biology, the faculty developed syllabi for courses including departmental goals and a demonstration of how evolution is addressed in each course.
-In spring 2006, only 6 of 14 majors' syllabi included departmental goals (42.86%), and only 3 of the 14 showed directly how evolution is addressed in the course (28.57%).
-In both 2006/2007 and 2007/2008, all biology majors' course syllabi included departmental goals (100%).
-Seventy-five percent of Fall 2006 syllabi, and eighty percent of Spring 2007 syllabi, directly demonstrated how courses covered evolutionary themes.
-In fall 2007, 81.8% and in spring 2008, 91% of the majors' courses directly demonstrate how evolution is incorporated into them.
-Similar results hold for the syllabi in 2010, and 2011 (83% in fall and 80% in spring).
+In spring 2006, just prior to the start of this 10-year assessment period, only 6 of 14 majors' syllabi included departmental goals (42.86%), and only 3 of the 14 showed directly how evolution is addressed in the course (28.57%).
 The Anatomy/Physiology courses are not strongly centered on the concept of evolution, because they are human, not comparative, and mainly aimed at nursing students.
-We decided as a department that it is reasonable for the A&P courses NOT to have a core theme of evolution, since only the human species is discussed, and we have decided to remove A & P syllabi from this portion of the assessment.
-Our goal is to have evolution as a core theme in all other classes, and we are meeting that goal (Table 5).
+We decided as a department that it is reasonable for the A&P courses NOT to have a core theme of evolution, since only the human species is discussed, and we have decided to remove them from this portion of the assessment.
+Our goal is to have evolution as a core theme in all other classes, and we are meeting this goal (Table 5).

 Table 5.
-Direct coverage of evolution on syllabi for Fall 2015 and Spring 2016 Classes for Biology Majors
+Direct coverage of evolution on syllabi for Fall 2017 and Spring 2018 Classes for Biology Majors